Points on $\operatorname{SO}(3)$ with low logarithmic energy: Collections of points on and the associated energy on

-We now assume that $p_1,\ldots,p_r$ are chosen from the spherical ensemble as in \cite{AlishahiZamani}.
-That is to say, we generate at random two $r\times r$ matrices $A,B$ with Gaussian entries following the complex $\mathcal N_\mathbb{C}(0,1)$ distribution, then we compute the $r$ eigenvalues of $A^{-1}B$ and we send them to $\s$ using the stereographic projection. \begin{proposition} Assume that $p_1,\ldots,p_r\in\s$ are chosen from the spherical ensemble as in \cite{AlishahiZamani}.
-The expected logarithmic energy of the corresponding collection of special orthogonal matrices associated to $p_1,\ldots,p_r$ and a positive integer $s$ is:
+We now consider the case where the points $p_1,\dotsc,p_r$ are sampled from the spherical ensemble, as described in \cite{AlishahiZamani}.
+Specifically, two random $r\times r$ complex matrices $A$ and $B$ are generated, with entries drawn independently from the complex Gaussian distribution $\mathcal N_\mathbb{C}(0,1)$.
+The $r$ eigenvalues of the matrix $A^{-1}B$ are then computed and mapped to the sphere $\s$ using the inverse stereographic projection.

+\begin{proposition} Assume that $p_1,\dotsc,p_r\in\s$ are chosen from the spherical ensemble as in \cite{AlishahiZamani}.
+Then, the expected logarithmic energy of the corresponding collection of special orthogonal matrices associated with $p_1,\dotsc,p_r$ and a positive integer $s$ is

 \end{proposition}